Thursday evening’s protest in Jamaica Plain remained organized and conflict-free subsequent to Wednesday’s protest, also peaceful, in Boston Common.

 Throughout the still protests and the march, Boston Police officers watched from the sidelines.

-Support independent student journalism by donating to our Spring 2021 fundraiser here!
+Support independent student journalism by donating to the FreeP here!